 I typically charge $50 per hour of private coaching. $80 for 90 minutes to two hours.

 Sharing a love of what I do with others has always been an integral part of my enjoyment of it.
-I have been creating curriculum, leading workshops and classes, and guest teaching all over the city for the past 8 years.
+I have been creating curriculum, leading workshops and classes, and guest teaching all over the city for the past decade.

 I work with students of all ages, who are interested in story-telling/writing and acting as a hobby to people who are pursuing it as a profession.
 I'm equally apt at career coaching as I am at helping you prepare a monologue.